VenusProtocol/venus-protocol-interface/README.md

 The new translations will be added to the relevant translation file (e.g.:
 [src/assets/translation/en.json](src/assets/translations/en.json)) with a default text, which you'll need to update with the content you want.

-### Automatic contract types

-We use [TypeChain](https://github.com/dethcrypto/TypeChain) to automatically generate types for our contracts, using their ABIs located at `src/constants/contracts/abis`.

-Note that the types aren't committed to the repo, since they are rebuilt every time TypeChain generates them.
-Instead, they are automatically generated upon installing dependencies.
-You will find them at `src/types/contracts`.